realrolfje/balloontv/documentation/how-to-build.md

 Install ITTiny library into Arduino IDE.
 Information from [the highlowtech blog](http://highlowtech.org/?p=1695):

-In Arduino 1.6.4, you can install the ATtiny support using the built-in boards manager.
+In Arduino 1.6.4, you can install the ATTiny support using the built-in boards manager.

 1. Open the preferences dialog in the Arduino software.
 2. Find the “Additional Boards Manager URLs” field near the bottom of the dialog.